 1. What if I bleed longer than six weeks after a C-section?

 It is normal for a woman to bleed for four to six weeks after a C-section.
-Some women may bleed for a little longer.
+How long you bleed after a c- section depends on various factors as some women may bleed for a little longer.
 However, the bleeding should stop by 12 weeks after birth (3).
 If the bleeding continues beyond that or becomes heavier, it is advisable to consult a doctor as it might indicate signs of infections.

 2. What are the symptoms of postpartum hemorrhage after a cesarean delivery?